Chris Pine: 2017–present: Wonder Woman and continued film roles

 Pine executive produced and starred in the 2022 action-thriller The Contractor, and appeared in Don't Worry Darling, a psychological thriller film directed by Olivia Wilde, released in September 2022.
 In December 2020, it was announced that Pine will star in Dungeons & Dragons: Honor Among Thieves, a film based on the role-playing game of the same name.
 The film, released in March 2023, was a critical but not a commercial success.

 Pine made his directorial debut with the noir comedy Poolman (2023) where he also starred as the lead.
 The film debuted at the 2022 Toronto International Film Festival to negative reviews.
 The film is reportedly a comedic mystery in the vein of Chinatown (1974) and was co-produced by Patty Jenkins and co-starred Annette Bening, Danny DeVito and Ariana DeBose.
 Owen Gleiberman of Variety wrote, "[the film] is not only the worst film I saw during the fall festival season but would likely be one of the worst films in any year it came out", he added "At the Toronto Film Festival showing I attended, there were a lot of walkouts."
 The Hollywood Reporter noted, "Given its world premiere at Toronto, where it arrived looking for distribution, this TIFF stiff will likely have a tough time finding a home based on the tepid response from the customarily effusive festival audience".
 In August 2024, he made his debut for Italian cinema.

+Pine starred in the Disney animated film Wish, providing the voice of the main antagonist King Magnifico.

 Personal life

-Pine was in a relationship with South African model Karrin Capra from late 2011 to early 2013.
+Pine was in a relationship with South African model Dominique Piek from late 2011 to early 2013.
 He was in a relationship with British actress Annabelle Wallis from 2018 to early 2022.

+He has been in a relationship with designer Keana Sky Wenger since 2023.

 On March 1, 2014, while filming Z for Zachariah in New Zealand, Pine was arrested by police near Methven after failing to pass a routine roadside breath alcohol test.
-He pleaded guilty to drunk driving on March 17, stating that he drank four vodkas at a local pub.
+He pled guilty to drunk driving on March 17, stating that he drank four vodkas at a local pub.
 Pine was disqualified from driving in New Zealand for six months and ordered to pay NZ$93 in reparation.
 He had a clean record, and the judge said that "the incident was out of character".

 Regarding his outlook on religion, Pine said "I definitely have a spiritual outlook ...
 I am not a religious guy, I am probably agnostic."

+Pine is frequently cited as part of a group of Hollywood actors commonly known as the "Hollywood Chrises", which also includes Chrises Evans, Hemsworth, and Pratt.
+During his opening monologue while hosting Saturday Night Live on May 6, 2017, Pine performed a skit explaining the differences between himself and the other Chrises.